Research and Publications Office

 Institutional Research Agenda

-The main thrust of STI West Negros University is embodied in its 7-point Institutional Research Agenda (IRA), stemming from collegiate/departmental themes, which were duly presented, discussed, and reviewed between and among the University stakeholders.
-The IRA has been based on the University’s vision, mission, graduate attributes, as well as current issues relevant to education and other allied disciplines.
-The scope of the research agenda has been broadened to provide opportunity for all academic units of the university to be involved in the generation of new knowledge along science, technology, and innovation.
+The main thrust of STI West Negros University is embodied in its 8-point IRA, stemming from collegiate/departmental themes, which were duly presented, discussed, and reviewed between and among the University stakeholders.
+The IRA has been based on the University’s vision, mission, and graduate attributes, as well as current issues relevant to education and other allied disciplines.
+The scope of the research agenda has been broadened to provide an opportunity for all academic units of the university to be involved in the generation of new knowledge along science, technology, and innovation.
 Moreover, faculty members of different academic units are also encouraged to engage in an interdisciplinary or interdepartmental research project.

-1. Language/social research, enhancement of arts and culture, numerical analyses and scientific computing;
+1. Language/social research, enhancement of arts and culture, numerical analyses and scientific computing, mental health and well-being;

-2. Governance, law, economics, evaluating GOCCs/BPOs, industry clustering and competitiveness, business in sustainable development, entrepreneurship, ergonomics, etc.;
+2. Governance, evaluating GOCCs, industry clustering and competitiveness, business in sustainable development, entrepreneurship, ergonomics, decent work and economic growth, feasibility/case studies, industry studies and trends, and corporate strategy;

-5. Transport industry, energy efficiency, disaster management, environmental and climate change, water resource and water waste management, industrial waste management, industrial machineries and parts, creative industrial/knowledge-based services, agriculture machineries, renewable energy manufacturing, and integrated circuit design;
+5. Industry, innovation, and infrastructure, energy efficiency, disaster management, environmental and climate action, water resource and water waste management, industrial machineries, information and communication technology (including AI);

 School/College Research Agenda